ADMISSIONS & VIP ADMISSIONS

 Can I take a selfie?

-ACE Comic Con has a very select guest list, and a “no selfies allowed” policy.
+ACE Comic Con has a very select guest list, and a “no selfies allowed” policy, unless otherwise stated.

 What does a Photo Op entail?

 A Photo Op is a photo taken by a photographer of you and the celebrity guest, taken with a professional camera under ideal lighting conditions.
 It is printed on 8×10” paper on dye-sublimation photo printers.
-You can purchase additional copies of the photo, or a digital download, at the event.
-You must check the Photo Op schedule on our website (posted one week prior to the event) for the specific Photo Op time.
+Digital downloads are included with your purchase.
+You can purchase additional copies of the photo at the event.
+You must check the Photo Op schedule on our website (posted approximately one week prior to the event) for the specific Photo Op time.
 For specific questions and information regarding photo ops and scheduling, visit our partner’s website, www.CelebPhotoOps.com.

 Please arrive for your Photo Op 15-30 minutes prior to the Photo Op scheduled time.
 However, do not arrive more than 30 minutes prior.
 Arriving too early for your Photo Op will congest the queue entrance, and greatly hinder our staff in queuing fans.
 Help us create a smooth experience for everyone.